aws-samples/amazon-eks-security-immersion-day/content/12-image-security/4-image-signing-with-aws-signer/3-signature-verification/2-verify-signature-with-kyverno-in-k8s/index.en.md

 ---
-title: 'Container image verification in Kubernetes with Kyverno'
+title: "Container image verification in Kubernetes with Kyverno"
 weight: 22
 ---